maxtepkeev/python-redmine/docs/advanced/working_with_files.rst

 Upload
 ------

-.. py:method:: upload(filepath)
+.. py:method:: upload(f, close=True)
    :module: redminelib.Redmine
    :noindex:

-   Uploads file from filepath to Redmine and returns an assigned token which can then be used to attach the uploaded file to some resource, e.g. Issue.
+   Uploads file from filepath / filestream to Redmine and returns an assigned token.

+   :param string f: (required).
+Path to the file / filestream that will be uploaded.
-   :param string filepath: (optional).
-Local path to the file which should be uploaded.
+   :param bool close: (optional).
+Whether to close the file / filestream after it will be uploaded.
    :return: Token string

 .. code-block:: python